About Me

 In order to assess the validity of that intervention it is necessary to discuss the extent of the state power and authority over marriage as a matter of history and tradition.

 The opinion suggests there is a federalism angle here, but does not decide the case on that ground.
 It explicitly says this.
 It isn't hard.
 The case rests on the equal protection component of the Due Process Clause of the Fifth Amendment.
-Since a classification is made here, it is appropriate to look at the nature of the use of federal power here, particularly its novelty:
+Since classification is made here, it is appropriate to look at the nature of the use of federal power here, particularly its novelty:

 The Federal Government uses this state-defined class for the opposite purpose—to impose restrictions and dis- abilities.
 That result requires this Court now to address whether the resulting injury and indignity is a deprivation of an essential part of the liberty protected by the Fifth Amendment.
 What the State of New York treats as alike the federal law deems unlike by a law designed to injure the same class the State seeks to protect.

 The opinion then discusses why this is a violation of equal protection, leading with the red flag that the "unusual deviation from the usual tradition of recognizing and accepting state definitions" is "strong evidence of a law having the purpose and effect of disapproval of that class."
 This, to be blunt, is f-ing obvious.
 It is tiresome really to have people deny it.
 Section 2 of DOMA, redundant it might be, deals with state recognition.
-Section 3 singles out one type of marriage from which to deprive both benefits and obligations, among all other new developments (the opinion does a good job here to note how marriage develops via the people of each state's changing recognition of its nature**).
-As the opinion notes, the text and history of the law makes this ever more clear.
+Section 3 singles out one type of marriage from which to deprive both benefits and obligations, among all other new developments (the opinion does a good job here of noting how marriage develops via the people of each state's changing recognition of its nature**).
+As the opinion notes, the text and history of the law makes this even more clear.
 As does the House Report.

 The result, again as the opinion notes, harms the couples in question.
 Justice Alito faces the merits and notes the feds can decide to favor one type of marriage over another.
 Why?
-As to same sex marriage not being "deeply rooted," nor are other types of marriages.
+As to same-sex marriage not being "deeply rooted," nor are other types of marriages.
 I have seen this selective vision, including from law professors, but then illicit discrimination often is a matter of "habit rather than analysis" of wrongful practice.
 This is a major route to "stereotyped reaction."
 It is not "deeply rooted" to have each different sex partner to be an equal partner.
-This is "beyond dispute," to quote Alito, given coverture rules etc. The selective application of DOMA on same sex couples shows an animus.
+This is "beyond dispute," to quote Alito, given coverture rules, etc. The selective application of DOMA on same-sex couples shows an animus.
 The reference got some complaints, especially if it is taken out of context without looking at the opinion as a whole, but this is right:

 The Constitution’s guarantee of equality “must at the very least mean that a bare congressional desire to harm a politically unpopular group cannot” justify disparate treatment of that group.
 Department of Agriculture v.
 Moreno, 413 U. S. 528–535 (1973).

-The idea for some here is the the Court is saying that the Congress and the President who signed DOMA were just a bunch of bigots.
+The idea for some here is that the Court is saying that the Congress and the President who signed DOMA were just a bunch of bigots.
 Not really.
 The case cited involved a law targeting hippies.
 It was deemed unconstitutional, an illicit targeting of the group in question.
 They were not supposed to just be a bunch of bigots.
-A "bigot" is a particularity offensive animal.
+A "bigot" is a particularly offensive animal.
 An illicit law can be a product of various things, harm at times justified by the parties on various grounds.
 It is simplistic to not understand the full context of the reference, though yeah, DOMA was pretty bigoted.
 Sorry.
 As the opinion notes in its conclusion, DOMA:

 is invalid, for no legitimate purpose overcomes the purpose and effect to disparage and to injure those whom the State, by its marriage laws, sought to protect in personhood and dignity.

-I have no desire to claim the opinion was perfect, but as a whole, it is a pretty good opinion.
-One final complaint is that the opinion did not do enough to answer the supporters of DOMA, particularly the reasoning put out there in its defense.
-Section Three of DOMA was clearly put in place because same sex couples in particular were deemed unworthy of federal marriage benefits.
 An argument is put out that it deals with the novel issues of a new type of marriage, including the questions now being dealt with by the Obama Administration.
 But, why is this particular form of marriage supposedly in need of such a fix?
 Why is this particular form of "new marriage" warranting special treatment?
 It's true the majority could have addressed this issue (Kennedy has a bad habit of not addressing dissent arguments directly), if only because the answer is so clear.

 The final concern I'll address is the question of scrutiny.
 The 2CA and the Obama Administration supported heightened scrutiny here, at least intermediate review, which is the standard for gender.
 The Court did not decide that sexual orientation warranted a special level of scrutiny, following the more opaque approach of Lawrence (and in a different respect, Heller, which also didn't decide the question, though it made clear rational basis wasn't enough).
 I respect the lower level of activism here as well.
 The opinion did not require a firm answer to the question, since the specific law was blatantly unconstitutional.

-The Court did have something to say and it somewhat favors the 1CA opinion (which also covered federalism) on the question.
-The opinion speaks of "careful consideration" when discrimination of an "unusual character" were involved.
+The Court did have something to say and it somewhat favored the 1CA opinion (which also covered federalism) on the question.
+The opinion speaks of "careful consideration" when discrimination of an "unusual character" was involved.
 It quotes Romer here, and at least when a "politically unpopular group" is involved, such policies would warrant what some call rational basis plus (however it is phrased, this was also suggested by more than one justice during orals).
 In effect, Justice O'Connor's Lawrence concurrence (based on equal protection and cited by the Court in CLS v.
 Martinez) is starting to become clear law.

 The Solicitor General was on C-SPAN yesterday as part of a panel talking about last term and the upcoming USSC term and noted how the Administration pushed for a level of scrutiny stronger than applied to types of eyeglass distributors, focusing classifications by personal characteristics (a step beyond immutable characteristics), lack of political power and so on.
-He didn't get all that he wanted on that front, but didn't do all that bad.
+He didn't get all that he wanted on that front but didn't do all that bad.
 The test seems to me to put state DOMAs at risk, they too novel latter day blunderbusses against unpopular groups.

-Traditional bans on same sex marriage are not as unusual and that is one reason why Windsor all by its lonesome doesn't get you there quite yet.
+Traditional bans on same-sex marriage are not as unusual and that is one reason why Windsor all by its lonesome doesn't get you there quite yet.
 It helps, surely, including concern for "purpose and effect," which is one more nice thing -- sometimes a high level of intent has to be shown, even when a policy deprives someone of liberty or equal protection.
 The intent very well might even be there, such as driving while black, but phony "innocent" grounds can be found to paper over the effects.

 ---